sixLUKEY/Typescript_design_patterns/src/structural-patterns/decorator/README.md

 ## Terminology

-- Component Interface: An interface for objects.
+- **Component Interface**: An interface for objects.
-- Component: The object that may be decorated.
+- **Component**: The object that may be decorated.
-- Decorator: The class that applies the extra responsibilities to the component being decorated.
+- **Decorator**: The class that applies the extra responsibilities to the component being decorated.
 It also implements the same component interface.